 Unusually large order

-Example: Store with €50 average order, cart of €600 → review triggered.
+Example: Store with a modest average order receives a far larger cart → review triggered.

 Does it follow your store rules?